Azure/diagnostics-eventflow/README.md

 ### Standard metadata types

-EventFlow core library defines a couple of standard metadata types: `metric` and `request`.
+EventFlow core library defines several standard metadata types.
 They have pre-defined set of fields and are recognized by [Application Insights](#application-insights) and [Elasticsearch](#elasticsearch) outputs (see documentation for each output, respectively, to learn how they handle standard metadata).

 **Metric metadata type**